On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Performance Evaluation with Optimized Phase Shifts

-In this section, we investigate the optimization of RIS phase shifts under various interference scenarios.
-Since the RIS demonstrates resilience to low-level interferences, the phase optimization specifically targeting IRR is omitted as its performance closely overlaps with the EIF scenario.
-Therefore, our analysis focuses on optimizing RIS phase shifts of cluster~1 with and without the knowledge of EMI and the combined impact of EMI and IRR, and to examine their respective behaviors.
-For all the scenarios discussed, the phase shifts of the RIS in cluster~2 are optimized following the approach presented in Section~\ref{opt_theta_IF}, without the knowledge of interferences.
-Furthermore, an EMI threshold of $-60$~dBm is adopted in the analysis related to phase shift optimization.
-To simplify the analysis, we assume that the power is equally allocated among the users, with each user receiving a unit power allocation, and $\omega_k$ is considered as one.
-Initially, the transmit power of cluster~1 is varied, considering an RIS with 225 elements in cluster~1.
-The corresponding phase shifts are optimized using the algorithm presented in Section~\ref{opt_theta_IF}, which performs the optimization without incorporating interference knowledge from EMI and IRR.
-All other system parameters are as described in Table~\ref{tab:parameters}.
-The resulting performance is illustrated in Fig.~\ref{fig:Result7}, depicting the sum rate as a function of the transmit power for different interference scenarios with and without phase optimization.
-We observe a significant improvement of up to $400\%$ in the sum rate with optimized phase shifts across all interference scenarios.
-The Fig.~\ref{fig:Result4} shows the outage probability of user~1 as a function of the transmit power, with and without RIS phase optimization.
+Fig.~\ref{fig:Result4} shows the outage probability of user~1 as a function of the transmit power, with and without RIS phase optimization.
 Here, the $R_{\text{TH}}$ is $0.1$~bits/s/Hz.
 With increasing transmit power, the outage probability decreases for both optimized and fixed RIS configurations.
 However, the optimized RIS achieves the same outage levels at significantly lower transmit power, and the steeper slope of its curves indicates that RIS optimization leads to a much higher rate of improvement in the outage probability.
 Optimizing the RIS phase shifts constructively aligns the BS to RIS signal with the signals reflected by the RIS.
 This improvement increases the overall SINR, thereby enhancing the sum rate and subsequently reducing the outage probability.